The month of March heralds the coming of spring. And like the blooming flowers on the field, welcoming springtime should be very refreshing.

 The Festival for Sant Medir is held every year on the 3rd of March.
 The annual festival is also known as the “sweet festival” due to the large number of candies given away during the festival.
 The festival is done to honor Saint Medir.

 From the stories, Medir is a farmer that lived in Sant Cugat during the 4th century.
-While working on his fields, Medir came across the persecuted bishop named Sever.
+While working in his fields, Medir came across the persecuted bishop named Sever.
 The bishop told Medir that if any Roman came by looking for Bishop Sever, he should say to them the truth.

 Following the instructions of the bishop, Medir told the Roman soldiers that he saw the Bishop.
 But when Medir told the Romans the truth, the crops on his field grew.
-Due to this, Medir was captured and was killed with the bishop.
+Due to this, Medir was captured and killed along with the bishop.
 A chapel was built to honor Medir in Sant Cugat.

 But the tradition probably came from the story of an ill baker who got cured after praying and promising that he would make an annual pilgrimage to the chapel of Sant Medir.
 The baker was then miraculously healed from his sickness and, as promised, made his annual pilgrimage.
 During his pilgrimage, the baker would play music and give sweets to people he meets along the streets.